 - Might be too long for small babies.

-Rubber pacifiers aren’t as popular as they used to be, but the Bibs Pacifier is utterly adorable!
+Rubber pacifiers aren’t as popular as in the past, but the Bibs Pacifier is utterly adorable!

 Bibs crafted their pacifiers from natural rubber, which makes it feel more soft and pliable.
-It feels similar to a mother’s breast.
+That is to say, it feels similar to a mother’s breast.

 Don’t worry about the rubber!
 BIbs uses a natural rubber that is free from any toxins.
 It’s BPA, PVC, and phthalate free.